drohde/CounterfactualEstimator/_posts/criteo/2020-03-12-DRAFT-importance-weighting-estimator.md

 - we are in a 'contextual bandit' setting.
 See the previous post for more details, but this mostly means that what's happening at a timestep $i$ does not depend on the other timesteps.
 - the policy $\pi_0$ used to collect data must be stochastic and explore all the actions: for any state $x$ and action $a$, $\pi_0$ should play $a$ in state $x$ with a non $0$ probability.

-Under those hypothesis, we can estimate the total reward we would have got when using $\pi_{test}$ with the 'Importance sampling estimator' (IPS), defined as follow:
+Under those hypothesis, we can estimate the total reward we would have got when using $\pi_{test}$ with the 'Importance Sampling Estimator' (IPS), defined as follow:

 $$ ips :=  \frac{1}{n} \times \sum_\limits{ i \in {1...n} } \frac{ \pi_{test}(x_i,a_i) }{ \pi_0(x_i,a_i) } r_i $$